What is a Customs Bond?

 How can I indicate my bond size?

-To indicate your bond size, you must first know the total amount of duties and taxes incurred on your shipment.
+In most cases, the bond amount is at least 10% of the total duties and taxes associated with your imports.
+So, to indicate your bond size, you must know the total amount of duties and taxes incurred on your shipment.
 After that, follow this chart to understand the size of your bond.